insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 ``PUB/SUB`` examples:

 - delivering frames from a single camera to two different pipelines;
-- delivering resulting video analytics to two different adapters (e.g. for RTSP streaming and database collection).
+- delivering resulting video analytics to two different adapters (e.g. for RTSP streaming and database ingestion).

 ``PUB/SUB`` is unreliable, which means that if the subscriber is slow the frames may be lost because ``PUB`` never blocks.
 The adapter must handle incoming frames in an advanced way (e.g. using internal queueing) to overcome that.